INS140/Art-Gallery-Marketplace/README.md

 # Art Gallery Marketplace

 ## Our goal
 Our vision is to create a full stack application called Art-Mart.
 Art-Mart was made to bring together both artists and art-lovers to one platform so we can all appreciate one passion.
-We have provided a platform for artist's to gain exposure and sell their pieces, and for the rest of us to find new tastes and maybe even a new decorative piece for our home!
+We have provided a platform for artist's to gain exposure and sell their pieces, and for the rest of us to find new tastes or maybe even a new decorative piece for our home!
 We encourage all artist's to show off their work on our website.

 ## Database tables
 ### Artist Database